PATROL 4 - THE HUNTER AND THE HUNTED

 USS Bowfin left Fremantle for Darwin on 28 February 1944 as she started her fourth war patrol.
 This time she would be patrolling in the Celebes Sea, in between the Philippines and Indonesia, rather than the South China Sea.
 The first week of the patrol was filled with tests and drills before leaving Darwin on 6 March.
 It was only a few days later that Bowfin encountered her first enemy of the patrol.
 On 10 March, Bowfin came upon a convoy of four ships and two escorts.
-Thus started a ten hour attack with many ineffective torpedoes, depth charges and uncertainty.
+Thus started a ten-hour attack with many ineffective torpedoes, depth charges, and uncertainty.
 Bowfin put herself into position to fire at the convoy from the starboard side which put the convoy between Bowfin and land.
 CDR Griffith plotted that this would make it harder for the escorts to escape out of the nearby reefs.
 Bowfin fired three torpedoes at the closest vessel and three more at one of the far tankers.
-The Captain confirmed that four exploded prematurely before having to go deeper, and he only speculated that the other two fired prematurely or were deflected.
+The Captain confirmed that four exploded prematurely before having to go deeper, and he could only speculate why the other two failed to hit their targets.
 As Bowfin went out of periscope depth, depth charges were used against them but nothing but a chain made contact.
 The crew could only guess what the noise was but the consensus was that the enemy had dropped a grapnel hook down in the attempts of dragging Bowfin up to the surface.
-The crew never forgot the sound of it scrapping along the outside of the boat, like nails on a chalkboard that determined their life.
+The crew never forgot the sound of it scraping along the outside of the boat, like nails on a chalkboard that determined their lives.

 By 18 March reloading was complete and she returned to sea to track a Japanese cargo ship escorted by two submarine hunters.
 Once found, Bowfin fired six torpedoes all of which missed.
 This action resulted in sixteen depth charges being dropped shaking Bowfin and her crew.
 That afternoon Bowfin fired four torpedoes at the same target from her stern tubes, all missed again.
 On 24 March after tracking a different five-ship convoy for six hours, Bowfin made a night surface attack and sank two cargo vessels and damaged another before expending all of her torpedoes.